deepanshicbg/PEXMap/README.md

 PEXMap also allows users to generate their own peptide annotation database from organism annotation data.

-If you have **ENACT-based transcript–exon annotation files** for an organism, you can generate the peptide database using the provided script:
+If you have **ENACT-based transcript–exon annotation files** for an organism, then you can generate the peptide database using the provided script:

 ``
 scripts/build_peptide_database.py